edemaine/svgink/README.md

   The output `formats` should be `"pdf"`, `".pdf"`, `"png"`, `".png"`, another format/extension supported by Inkscape, or an array thereof.
-  It returns a promise, or an array of promises if `formats` is an array, where each promise resolves to a `{skip, stdout, stderr, input, output}` object when the conversion and sanitization are complete.
+  It returns a promise, or an array of promises if `formats` is an array, where each promise resolves to a
+  `{skip, stdout, stderr, input, output, inputAbs, outputAbs}` object when the conversion and sanitization are complete.
   Here either `skip` is `true` meaning that conversion was skipped because the input was older than the output and `settings.force` was false, or